 19. Chicago, Illinois for the Best of the Windy City

-Chicago is alive with events in November, like the annual Chicago Thanksgiving Parade and Bears games at Soldier Field.
+Also on tap this month: The Annual Chicago Thanksgiving Parade and Bears games at Soldier Field.

 Or if you’re into art and culture, November is the perfect month to get cozy in the world-class museums here.

-November is also when a lot of the winter events open in Chicago…events like Christkindlmarket, the Magnificent Mile Lights Festival, and Chicago Christmas Tree lighting.
+November is also when a lot of the winter events open in Chicago…events like Christkindlmarket, the Magnificent Mile Lights Festival, and the Chicago Christmas Tree lighting.

 The best way to see Chicago?
 From the water on a 1.5 hour guided architecture cruise…a Chicago tradition since 1935!